Contenidos

 - Indoor guerilla marketing.
 Similar to outdoor guerrilla marketing, it only takes place indoors like train stations, shops, and college campus buildings.

-- Guerrilla Marketing Ambush Event.
+- Event Emboscada Guerrilla Marketing.
 Leveraging the audience of an event in progress, such as a concert or sports game, to promote a product or service in a remarkable way, usually without the permission of the event sponsors.

 - Experiential guerilla marketing.
 All of the above, but executed in a way that requires the public to interact with the brand.